apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 These failures can be described more or less infrastructure related, they are failing bindings or connections.
-Most of the time you won't need to dive into those very deeply, as Akka will simply log errors of this kind anyway, which is a reasonable default for such problems.
+Most of the time you won't need to dive into those very deeply, as Apache Pekko will simply log errors of this kind anyway, which is a reasonable default for such problems.

 In order to learn more about handling exceptions in the actual routing layer, which is where your application code